pfdubois/BridgeBidding/source/NoTrump.rst

   * With an invitational hand 4=5 in the majors, you have to transfer to hearts and then bid 2♠.

   * With a game-forcing hand, use Stayman and if opener bids 2♦, bid 3♥.
-See note below.

 Partners must be on their toes not to pass the game-forcing bids.